KdotJo/Auto-Anki-Generator/README.md

 ### Step Seven: Import Into Anki
 - Open the Anki app and import the `.apkg` flashcard deck.

 ## Yay you've completed the steps to set it up now you can open the app whenever you want and import your pdfs to make banger flashcards!

 I hope you enjoy your improvements in grades!
 Carpe Diem!
+-Kdot